-If any of these apply to you they're likely unconscious.
+If any of these apply to you they're often unconscious.
 If you already knew why you were losing interest in friends so easily you wouldn't be here.
-Other people can have these motivations or patterns apply to them, but be fully aware of what's going on.
+Though it is possible to have these motivations or patterns, and be fully aware of what's going on.

-While I can present some possibilities, I clearly can't tell you which, if any, of them applies to you.
+While I can present some possibilities, I clearly can't tell you which, if any, of them are a factor in your case.
 You'll have to try to figure that out for yourself, through a mix of self-reflection, paying more attention to the dynamics of your relationships, or asking other people for their thoughts and feedback.

 You haven't met anyone you're truly compatible with yet

 If you lose interest in people easily you may worry there's something wrong with you.
 However, it's possible you don't get excited about most people because the ones you're meeting aren't a good match.
-This is especially likely if you're younger, quirky or non-mainstream, and you live in a smaller, more traditional area.
+This is especially likely if you're younger, quirky or non-mainstream, and you live in a smaller or more traditional town.
 You may be trying to force friendships with your incompatible or half-compatible classmates and co-workers, and can only keep them up for days or weeks.

 You haven't figured out what traits you're looking for in a friend, and are sampling many different types of people

 That's okay, assuming you're respectful about parting ways once you realize they're not right for you.
 But if you don't realize you're in the process of casting around for what you want, you can worry there's something off about you for churning through different friends or social groups so quickly.

 You have high, possibly overly-high, standards for who you can be interested in

 Maybe only the rare person is able to hold your interest.
 Assuming you're not rude or snobby about it, there's nothing inherently wrong with having higher standards, though it can be impractical.